alastaircoote/resize-image-loader/README.md

 ## Advanced Usage

-Optionally you make a placeholder image.
-Placeholder images are tiny images that are inlined and blurred.
-This delivers a fully rendered experince to the user as quick as possible without empty boxes or jumpy re-layouts.
+Optionally you make also create a placeholder image.
+Placeholder images are tiny images that are inlined and blurred until the hi-res image is loaded.
+This delivers a fully rendered experince to the user as quick as possible without empty boxes or jumpy reflow/layouts.

 The code below has one `img` using the placeholder image, which is inlined as a datauri.
 This will load right away and take up minimal space on the inital download.
 The second image is the normal image.
 The user's browser will choose which image is optimal and download that one instead of the src (on newer browsers).
 Once the full image loads, it will trigger a state change and have an animated a fade between the blured placeholder image and the real hi-res image.